 Hwange National Park boasts a tremendous selection of wildlife with over 100 species of mammals and nearly 400 bird species recorded.
-The elephants of Hwange are world famous and the Park’s elephant population is one of the largest in the world.
-Hwange National Park has three distinctive Camps and administrative offices at Robins, Sinamatella and the largest one at Main Camp.
+The elephants of Hwange are world-famous and the Park’s elephant population is one of the largest in the world.
+Perhaps most exciting is the 50,000-strong population of tusker elephants, whose presence is world-renowned and a joy to watch day after day.

 Access to the Park may be made by: